Juan María Fernández y Krohn

 Juan María Fernández y Krohn (born c.
-1948) is a Spanish Traditionalist Catholic journalist, lawyer, and former priest who was convicted for the attempted assassination of Pope John Paul II in 1982.
+1948) is a Spanish journalist, lawyer and former priest who attempted to assassinate Pope John Paul II in 1982.

 Early life

 Fernández y Krohn was born c.
 1948 in Madrid, the son of a middle-class Andalusian family with distant Norwegian ancestors.
 He successfully studied at the Escuelas Pías in Madrid's Argüelles district.
 At age 17, he began studying economics at the Complutense University of Madrid.
 At the beginning of his studies he joined the syndicalist and Falangist fraternity Frente de Estudiantes Sindicalistas (FES) and acted as an activist on the progressive wing of the group.
 He graduated with very good results.
 After turning away from his former political activities, he increasingly took on anti-communist and integralist positions and visited various places of Marian apparitions.

 Priestly activity

 In 1975, Fernández y Krohn came to Écône in the Swiss canton of Valais to contact the Priestly Fraternity of St. Pius X. In Argentina and later Brazil, he continued to come in contact with integralist communities.
 In 1978, Fernández y Krohn was ordained to the priesthood by the Traditionalist archbishop and founder of the FSSPX Marcel Lefebvre.
 As a pastor, Fernández y Krohn looked after two congregations of the FSSPX near Paris and in Rouen.

 The FSSPX was founded in 1970 to adhere to the rites and disciplines of the Roman Catholic Church from before the Second Vatican Council (1962-1965).

 In 1979, Fernández y Krohn was expelled for having shown "signs of mental instability" and criticizing Archbishop Lefebvre for his allegedly too weak opposition to the pope.
 According to the Brotherhood, Fernández y Krohn separated from Lefebvre in 1980 and joined a Sedevacantist group.

 In July 1981, he traveled to Poland, trying unsuccessfully to conduct an interview with Lech Wałęsa, the founder of the Solidarity trade union.